-What are learning trips?
+What are learning journeys?

 Learning becomes modular

-- Typical scenarios for a motivated entry.
+- Typical scenarios for motivated entry.

-Competence: knowledge, ability, mastery
+Competence: knowledge, skill, mastery

 Competence comes in different forms and changes with experience.

 At the beginning of the journey, the focus is on knowledge building.
 I need guidance, as training or companionship.
 Guidance for action, knowledge of methods and practical tips are more useful to me than the big picture.

 With experience, my focus shifts from trainings to workshops or “base camps”, from guided formats to more self-study and specific practical knowledge about my tasks.